Homepage

 How to use the tree

-The table consists of a number of circular 'balloons' that each describe a single Enigma model.
+The table consists of a number of circular 'balloons' each of which describes a single model or variant.
 We've tried to provide as much information as possible both inside and outside the balloons.
-Arrows are used to point to descendants and variants of a machine.
+Arrows are used to point to descendants and variants of a particular machine or model.

 Inside each balloon are three pieces of information.
-The topmost one is the official model number (if known) that was used in brochures and offerings.
+The topmost one is the official model number (when known) that was used in brochures and offerings (e.g. Z30).
+At the centre is the popular name by which the machine is commonly known, for example: Z or M4.
+At the bottom is the internal designator used by the manufacturer in internal documents and drawings, e.g. Ch.15a.

-At the top left is the year of development or introduction shown in red.
-The small green number to the right of it, shows how many machines of this model were made on average (if known).
+At the top left is the year of development or introduction, shown in red.
+When known, the green number to the right of the year, shows how many machines of this model were made on average.
 At the bottom right are two numbers printed in blue.
-The topmost one shows the number of contacts on each wheel.
-Just below that is the number of turnover notches on each wheel.
+The upper one shows the number of contacts on each wheel.
+The lower one shows the number of turnover notches on each wheel.

 Preliminary information

-The tree is largely based on many years of historical research of the Enigma, that is currently being carried out by Frode Weierud in Switzerland.
-The full results of his research are expected some time in 2010 in the form of a publication in Cryptologia.
+The Enigma family tree is largely based on many years of historical research of the Enigma machine, that is currently being carried out by Frode Weierud in Norway.
+The full results of his research are expected in the form of a future publication in Cryptologia.
 Until that time, the tree may change regularly as new information is discovered.
 The bottom right of the tree shows the current version number and release date.
 This information is also printed at the top of this page.

 Conditions for using the Enigma Family Tree

 Please note that the copyright of the Enigma Family Tree belongs to Paul Reuvers and Frode Weierud.
-If you want to use it in your own publication, you may do so if you meet the following conditions:
+If you want to use it in your own publication, you may do so without prior permission, if you meet all of the following conditions:

 • It is not used for commercial purposes.